Computer lab: Purposes

 While computer labs are generally multipurpose, some labs may contain computers with hardware or software optimized for certain tasks or processes, depending on the needs of the institution operating the lab.
-These specialized purposes may include video editing, stock trading, 3-D computer-aided design, programming, and GIS.
+These specialized purposes may include video editing, computational research, 3-D computer-aided design, programming, and GIS.
 Increasingly, these have become the main purposes for the existence of traditional desktop-style computer labs, due to rising ownership of inexpensive personal computers making use of the lab only necessary when the expensive, specialized software and more powerful computers needed to run it are required.

 Evolution and Transformation of Computer Labs In Educational Institutions

 Computer laboratories especially in educational institutions have undergone major transformations since their early development in the late 20th century.
 Computer labs used to be equipment-centered environments used primarily for teaching programming basics or computer literacy.
 Access to these facilities was often limited, as personal computers were rare and costly at the time.
 According to EDUCAUSE Review, early computer labs emphasized individual technical proficiency and structured, task-based learning rather than collaborative or creative engagement.

 In the 21st century, computer labs at schools and universities have transformed into flexible, student-focused spaces that encourage collaboration, experimentation, and even remote learning.
 Modern labs often include mobile devices, wireless networks, and cloud-based systems, making it easier for students and teachers to share resources and learn beyond the walls of the lab.
 Cloud platforms like AWS EC2 take this a step further, giving schools the ability to scale resources as needed and provide students and instructors with access from anywhere.